 Home-schooled students receive the same evaluation as other Columbia applicants – every application receives the careful attention of several members of the professional admissions staff, and decisions are made only after review by a committee of these officers.
 In each case, admissions officers are weighing many components of a candidate’s background: academic achievement, intellectual curiosity, extracurricular distinction, special talents and abilities and many others.

 If you have taken classes at a local college or university or had an instructor or tutor brought in to teach one or more particular subjects, that instructor should write the recommendation letter.
-Otherwise, your home-schooling instructor may write it, even if s/he is your parent.
+Otherwise, your home-schooling instructor may write it, even if they are your parent.

 Home-schooled students should follow our Required Standardized Testing policy for the necessary tests.
-If you take both the ACT and any SAT Subject Tests, we encourage you to submit those Subject Test scores.
-We also recommend that if you have a specific area of academic interest, you submit Subject Test scores in that area of interest, if available.
-Your scores can assist the Admissions Committee in evaluating content knowledge and mastery in individual disciplines.
+Please make note of the revised testing policy for 2020-2021.
+If you have a specific area of academic interest, you may wish to submit Subject Test scores in that area of interest, if available.
+Test scores can assist the Admissions Committee in evaluating content knowledge and mastery in individual disciplines.